 River Haven on the Wolf is the last of the remaining Log Cabins.
 The Log Cabins, as they were called, built by farmer, logger, lumberman, and Civil War veteran Chris Hill, were the most extensive and best-known cabin lodges on the Wolf River.
 While most Wolf River cabins were naturally unpretentious and roughly constructed, the Log Cabins were built for comfort and accommodation.
 The Log Cabins’ locations along the Wolf River also provided access to some of Northeastern Wisconsin’s best hunting and trout fishing.
 In 1875, a correspondent of the Wisconsin Lumbermen referred to the Log Cabins as “a favorite summer resort for sporting gentlemen.”
 Another correspondent of the Milwaukee News even wrote that within four miles of the Log Cabins could “be found as good trout fishing as there is in the State.”
 The popularity of the Log Cabins amongst fishermen led many to refer to Hill’s Log Cabins as Wisconsin’s first fishing resorts.

-Today, the last of Richard Hill’s Log Cabins is known as River Haven On the Wolf.
+Today, the last of Chris Hill’s Log Cabins is known as River Haven On the Wolf.
 River Haven on the Wolf offers comfortable accommodations to families, friends, sportsmen, groups, retreats, and more.
 While River Haven On the Wolf has updated its name and undergone physical modernizations while preserving its historical appeal, its prime location for outdoorsmen is still unrivaled, and the serenity of the cabin’s location is still unmatched.
 Almost 125 years later, the words of a correspondent for the Oshkosh Northwestern publication still ring true: “If you want to have a good time and gain plenty of health, come to River Haven on the Wolf.”